"Jung made a practice of drawing spontaneous images in a journal everyday.

 You can engage in the same transformational practice and record spontaneous imagery, develop intuitive knowing, and explore synchronicity."

-You can begin finding your unique voice with drawing, whether it be abstract pastel with color or simple black line drawings.
+You can begin exploring and finding your unique voice with drawing, whether it be abstract pastel with color or simple line drawings with a black pen.

 1. Find your own ways to draw with markers, pencil crayons, pastels or even a ballpoint pen.